-This lighter-fare Chicken Pot Pie Casserole is jam-packed with veggies, lean chicken, and that amazing creamy pop pie flavor!
+This lighter-fare Chicken Pot Pie Casserole is jam-packed with veggies, chicken and that amazing creamy pop pie flavor!

 We’re sharing tons of easy swaps to make this creamy chicken pot pie casserole recipe gluten-free and how to add more veggies to make it even heartier!